cjratcliff/tensorflow-repos/README.md

 # Tensorflow Repos
-A list of repositories by topic.
+A list of repositories for TensorFlow by topic.

 #### A3C
 Asynchoronous advantage actor-critic reinforcement learning.